mwhobrey/spectre_json/README.md

 - Expandable/collapsible nodes
 - Inline editing of values and keys
 - Add new properties and array items
+- Delete properties and array items with confirmation
 - Intelligent type inference for arrays
 - Copy individual values